cyberboy666/r_e_c_u_r/documentation/beta_access_notes_and_limitations_of_v2.md

 ## c_o_n_j_u_r + c_a_p_t_u_r

-running live input through a processing shader is an exciting possiblity once you have live input and processing shaders already. this also is responsable for aprox half my time/stress while at SC !
+running live input through a processing shader is an exciting possibility once you have live input and processing shaders already. this also is responsible for aprox half my time/stress while at SC !

 to process the captur input with a glsl-shader it needs to be read from openframeworks using ofxRPiCameraGrabber addon rather than the piCapture python package. for all other sampling / previewing uses i recommend using the python (default) option , (even if you are in openframeworks-backend mode, you can still capture/sample as before, and process these samples etc)